OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/searchcustomers.md

   - python
 ---
 # SearchCustomers Service Operation - Customer Management
-Searches for customers that match a specified criteria.
+Searches for customers that match the request criteria.

 ## <a name="request"></a>Request Elements
 The *SearchCustomersRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).